-Marie Curie Postdoc Fellowships
+Marie Curie Postdoc Fellowship

-The MSCA Postdoctoral Fellowships are part of the broader MSCA program, which aims to promote international mobility and career development for researchers.
+The Marie Curie Postdoc Fellowship opportunities are part of the broader MSCA program.
+This program aims to promote international mobility and maximize career development for postdoctoral fellows.
 These fellowships are targeted at postdoctoral researchers and provide opportunities for them to enhance their skills and broaden their research experience.
-There are different types of Marie Curie postdoc fellowships within the MSCA framework, including:
+There are different types of Marie Curie postdoctoral fellowships within the MSCA framework, including:

 Countries Covered